 Policy D1 Development principles Achieving sustainable development is at the heart of the Crediton Neighbourhood Plan.
-New development in Crediton will be supported, subject to other policies in the development plan, where it can be demonstrated that the following sustainable development principles have been addressed: - the development is appropriately located for its purpose and is well-connected to the town centre by sustainable transport means. - the development contributes to protecting and enhancing our natural, built and historic environment. - the development makes effective use of land, helping to improve biodiversity and the plans include details of how enhanced biodiversity will be achieved. - the development takes into account the effects of climate change and the plans show what has been included that will help to mitigate and adapt to these changes.
-Housing development will be supported where it provides the appropriate type and variety of housing to meet local housing needs and the social objectives of the NPPF and is able to demonstrate how it will help to achieve them. 'development plan' refers to all the planning documents applying to Crediton, including the National Policy, the Local Plan, any Supplementary Planning Documents and the Neighbourhood Plan
+New development in Crediton will be supported, subject to other policies in the development plan\, where it can be demonstrated that the following sustainable development principles have been addressed: - the development is appropriately located for its purpose and is well-connected to the town centre by sustainable transport means. - the development contributes to protecting and enhancing our natural, built and historic environment. - the development makes effective use of land, helping to improve biodiversity and the plans include details of how enhanced biodiversity will be achieved. - the development takes into account the effects of climate change and the plans show what has been included that will help to mitigate and adapt to these changes.
+Housing development will be supported where it provides the appropriate type and variety of housing to meet the social objectives of the NPPF and is able to demonstrate how it will help to achieve them. \ 'development plan' refers to all the planning documents applying to Crediton, including the National Policy, the Local Plan, any Supplementary Planning Documents and the Neighbourhood Plan

 1.2 Allocated sites The issues Large sites have a significant impact on the townscape and how the surrounding area, especially access and transport, will function once the development is completed.
 In order to make them function well, and to increase all aspects of sustainability of the site, an overall plan that clearly addresses these issues is needed.
 If the development is well managed it is more likely to be positively received by the community.
 Our Town plan consultations 2009, 2012, the household consultation 2015 show how much we all appreciate the town's rural areas.
 Losing open green fields and hedgerows to build ings, roads, and hard landscaping has a significant impact on our community and development can be seen as a negative.
 Natural features are greatly appreciated by us all and the more these are retained where possible or introduced into the development, the more the development blends into the landscape and its visual impact is softened.
-The existing community is keen to walk and cycle more and these are the sustainable options for the incoming community, as well as contributing positively to health and well-being so we know these are crucial facilities to achieve.
+The existing community is keen to walk and cycle more and these are the sustainable options for the incoming community, as well as contributing positively to health and well-being so we know these are crucial facilities to ensure are achieved.
 To resolve these issues, we have this objective:

 Objective 1.2 to create new developments that incorporate provision for wildlife habitat and biodiversity and, where possible, improve wildlife corridors and green infrastructure, and that are well-connected to the town centre for pedestrians and cyclists, improving and extending existing pedestrian and cycling routes wherever possible.
 These sustainable principles are in accord with Local Plan Review 2013-33 S1 e), i); NPPF Ch 8, 91 a), b), c) Objective 1.2 is to be achieved through policy D2.

-Policy D2 Allocated sites Planning applications for allocated sites should be supported by detailed plans and proposals which includes: - the type and location of open space and other green infrastructure, landscaping design, and features especially the greening of building frontages/ private green spaces, gardens, fences, walls, retaining walls, paving, street trees, public open space trees and other features in the design guide - how veteran trees, existing hedges, Devon banks and other landscape features will be incorporated and protected, replaced or enhanced by the development - accessibility for pedestrians, cyclists and vehicles to, into, through and out of the site - how drainage will be dealt with on site including, where appropriate, suitable SuD schemes on site in order to contain surface water run-off - community and other infrastructure needs (See Design Guide, www.creditonnp.org.uk)
+Policy D2 Allocated sites Planning applications for allocated sites should be supported by a masterplan which includes details of: - the type and location of open space and other green infrastructure, landscaping design and features - how veteran trees, existing hedges, Devon banks and other landscape features have been incorporated and protected, replaced or enhanced by the development - accessibility for pedestrians, cyclists and vehicles to, into, through and out of the site - how drainage will be dealt with on site including, where appropriate, suitable SuD schemes on site in order to contain surface water run-off - community and other infrastructure needs (See Design Guide, www.creditonnp.org.uk)